Rayyan-Tariq-Khan/GIPit/README.md

 ## Citation

-The input dataset is **PX**D037757 (van der Ven et al., 2023) published on the Proteome Exchange database.
+The input dataset is PXD037757 (van der Ven et al., 2023) published on the Proteome Exchange database.
 For the full publication, check out the citation below-

-van der Ven, Amelie T., et al. "Expanding the phenotypic and biochemical spectrum of NDUFAF3-related mitochondrial disease."
-Molecular Genetics and Metabolism 140.3 (2023): 107675.
+van der Ven, Amelie T., et al. **"Expanding the phenotypic and biochemical spectrum of NDUFAF3-related mitochondrial disease."** Molecular Genetics and Metabolism 140.3 (2023): 107675.